Rural Health

 According to AFBF’s Farm State of Mind website, multiple studies show that farmer suicide rates are 2-5x higher than the national average.
 Experiences such as natural disasters, extreme weather events, financial uncertainty, fluctuating markets, labor shortages, trade disruptions and other factors all contribute to extreme stress for farmers and ranchers who often live in a very isolated setting.
 It is important to break the stigma around mental health challenges and encourage those struggling to reach out for help.

 To build a sustainable future for agriculture for our nation and our world, we must promote the wellbeing of our nation’s farmers and ranchers.
 We are asking county Farm Bureau’s to help in promoting Mental Health Awareness Month.
-Use the links below to access the toolkit.
+Use the links below to access this year's toolkit.

 For more information or questions, please contact Jennifer Craig at Jennifer.craig@arfb.com or 501-228-1269.